Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 <h5>Future Directions</h5>
 As a Phase 1 project, this has a bunch of things you have to do by hand.
 We don't like that.
 When managing machines, you want your command line actions and set-up to be ones that will affect the entire cluster.
 It's the fulcrum on which you lever your machines to a standard.

-Phase 2 would explore the following in no apparent order:
+Phase 2 would explore the following (in no apparent order):
 * Automatic kickstart/preseed generation
 * Use of Stacki attributes (key/value pairs) in preseed.cfg and kickstart.
 * Auto partitioning.